Admiral Markets vs Tickmill Comparison

 Admiral Markets requires a minimum deposit of $100, while Tickmill requires a minimum deposit of $100.
-From our testing we found Admiral Markets offers spreads of 0.8 (July 2021), while Tickmill offers spreads of 0.51 (August 2022).
-Both Admiral Markets and Tickmill offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for deposits.
+You'll also want to make sure that your broker accepts the funding options and deposit methods that work best for you.
+In our testing, we've found that both Admiral Markets and Tickmill offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for deposits

-Which brokers offers more tradeable asset classes, Admiral Markets or Tickmill?
+Which broker offers more tradeable asset classes, Admiral Markets or Tickmill?

 Can I trade cryptocurrency with Admiral Markets or Tickmill?